-To determine whether you are disabled, and thus qualify for Social Security disability benefits -- either SSDI (Social Security Disability Insurance) or SSI (Supplemental Security Income) -- the Social Security Administration (SSA) will send your claim to a state agency that's often called Disability Determination Services (DDS).
+To determine whether you are disabled when you apply for Social Security disability or SSI (Supplemental Security Income), the Social Security Administration will send your claim to a state agency that's often called Disability Determination Services (DDS).
 (To learn other common names for the agency, see our article on the state disability determination agency.)

 DDS, rather than the Social Security Administration, assesses whether you are doing a certain minimal amount of work (in which case you aren't eligible for benefits) and whether you are medically disabled (physically or mentally unable to perform any job).

-This is what happens at DDS: A disability claimant's file arrives from a Social Security office and is assigned to a disability claims examiner.
-The examiner begins immediately to order medical records from all the treatment sources indicated by the applicant on their application.
-Once those medical records begin to arrive, the examiner can begin to go about the task of deciding whether or not a person will qualify for disability.
-These are the questions the claims examiner will ask.
+This is what happens at DDS: Your file arrives from a Social Security office and is assigned to a disability claims examiner.
+The examiner immediately begins to order medical records from all of the doctors' offices, hospitals, and other medical providers that you listed on your application.

-The first test the examiner will apply to your file has nothing to do with your condition, but whether you are working, and how much you're working.
-For both the SSDI program and the SSI program, a disability claimant cannot work and earn more than an amount equal to or greater than what is known as SGA, or substantial gainful activity.
-In 2016, the SGA amount is $1,820 for blind applicants and $1,130 for applicants with other disabilities.
-If you are currently working and are making this amount or more, DDS assumes you can't really be disabled.
-(There are specific rules for the self-employed, who may not bring home a set paycheck every month.)
-For more information, see our article on SGA.
+The first test the examiner will apply to your file has nothing to do with your condition, but with whether you are working, and how much you're working.
+For both the SSDI program and the SSI program, a disability claimant cannot work and earn more than an amount equal to or greater than what is known as "SGA," or substantial gainful activity.
+In 2023, the SGA amount is $2,460 for blind applicants and $1,470 for applicants with other disabilities.
+If you are currently working and are making this amount or more, the DDS examiner and Social Security policy assume you can't really be disabled.
+(There are specific rules for the self-employed, however, who may not bring home a set paycheck every month.
+For more information, see our article on SGA.)

-If your medical records indicate that you have a severe medical condition that matches the requirements of an official Social Security disability listing, you qualify for disability and the claims examiner will immediately put you on "benefit receipt" status.
+Next, the examiner will determine, with the help of a doctor who works at DDS, whether your condition meets the requirements of any of the official disability listings in its "blue book" of disability listings.
+If your medical records indicate that you have a severe medical condition that matches the requirements of a disability listing, you will automatically qualify for disability and the claims examiner will immediately put you on "benefit receipt" status.
 The examiner will forward your file back to the SSA for further processing.

-This test has to do with how your medical, psychological, or psychiatric condition limits your ability to work.
-If you have a medical impairment or disability that makes to impossible for you to work your prior job full time, or another type of work full time, you can get benefits.
-For the details on this part of the evaluation process, see our section on the medical-vocational assessment.
+Next, the examiner will review your physical and/or mental limitations in your medical records and files to see if there is work you can do.
+This stage of the process has to do with exactly how your medical, psychological, or psychiatric condition limits your ability to work.
+If you have a medical impairment or disability that makes it impossible for you to work your prior job full-time, or another type of work full-time, you can get benefits.
+For details on this part of the evaluation process, see our section on the medical-vocational assessment.